marcelm/cutadapt/doc/guide.rst

   FASTA file.

-If your adapter sequences are all similar and differ only by a variable barcode sequence, you should use a single adapter sequence instead that :ref:`contains wildcard characters <wildcards>`.
+If your adapter sequences are all similar and differ only by a variable barcode sequence, you can use a single adapter sequence instead that :ref:`contains wildcard characters <wildcards>`.

 If you want to search for a combination of a 5' and a 3' adapter, you may want